 Internship Contract

 between

 Company name:

 Address:

 Company supervisor: Tel:

 MSc student: Nationality:

 Term-time address: Tel:

 Home address: Tel:

-The following contract has been drawn up to cover the internship to be carried out by the above-mentioned student as part of his/her MSc Global Management & Digital Competencies (MGM) studies at the ESB Business School (ESB), Reutlingen University, Germany.
+student as part of his/her ness School (ESB), Reutli s been drawn up to cover the internship or MSc Global Management & Digital Compagen University, Germany.

 § 1 General

-The aim of this internship is to enable the student to carry out a project upon which he/she can base his/her master's thesis.
+The aim of this internship master's thesis. is to enable the student to carry out a pro ject upon which he/she can base his/her

-§ 2 Duration of the internship
+§ 2 Duration of the intern ship

-The internship must not exceed 6 months in duration.
+The internship must not e exceed 6 months in duration.

 § 3 Duties of intern

-The student intern agrees to:

-- To perform all of the tasks assigned to him/her as part of this internship - To respect the property of the company and abide by all its rules and regulations - To act at all times in the interest of the company and not to divulge to third parties any information about the company and its operations acquired during the course of the internship. - To immediately inform the company in case of absence and in case of illness to submit a doctor's certificate by the third day of absence (at the latest)
+To respect the pr To act at all time about the compa To immediately it the tasks assigned to him/her as part of operty of the company and abide by all its in the interest of the company and not any and its operations acquired during the offerm the company in case of absence a third day of absence (at the latest) s rules and regulations to divulge to third parties any information course of the internship.

-§ 4 Duties of the Company
+§ 4 Duties of the Compar іу

-The company agrees herewith to offer an internship of weeks to the above-mentioned student.
-This internship is intended to provide the input to the student's MSc thesis.

-Please outline below the exact role the student will perform during the internship and the outcomes/results your company expects from him/her.
+This internship is intende ewith to offer an internship ofd to provide the input to the student's MS exact role the student will perform during m him/her. c thesis.